Guseyn/EHTML/README.md

 <details>
   <summary><b>E-JSON</b></summary>

-  `e-json` allows you to fetch `json` resource by `GET` request from the server and apply some actions on response.
+  `e-json` allows you to fetch `json` resource by `GET` request from the server and apply some actions on the response.
 So, for example, let's say you have an endpoint `/album/{title}`, which returns following response:

   ```json
     title = 'Humbug'